yaswanthpattapu/smart-pruner/README.md

 ## Architectures
 - Specify the model-dataset architectures compatible with Smart-Pruner, for example:
   - ResNet-50 with CIFAR-10
-  - MobileNetV2 with ImageNet
+  - AlexNet with CIFAR10
+  - LeNet on MNIST
-  - ...
+  - VggNet on CIFAR10

 ## Incorporating New Pruning Methods
 - Smart-Pruner allows easy integration of new pruning methods.
 Follow these steps:
-  1. Implement your new pruning method in the `pruning_methods.py` file.
+  1. Implement your new pruning method in the `/pruning` folder.
-  2. Add the method to the list of supported methods in `smart_pruner.py`.
+  2. Add the new pruning file name in init file of it.
-  3. Run Smart-Pruner with the new method using the `--pruning_method` argument.
+  3. Import it in ipynb file.

 ## Contributing
 We welcome contributions to Smart-Pruner!
 If you have suggestions, bug reports, or want to add new features, please fork the repository and submit a pull request.